 What convinced me to use keywords and hashtags was a Seattle WordCamp I attended a few years back.
 I attended a session and was surprised by one of the presentation slides.
 This particular session was in the main stage area, which happened to be in a large room with a giant screen.
 On one of the slides, the presenter listed a number of Twitter accounts related to WordPress in the Seattle area.
 I was surprised to see my Twitter account in the list.
 On the big screen.
 Early in the list.
 My jaw dropped and I seriously could have easily fallen out of my chair.
 That was it for me from then on out.
 Keywords, keywords, keywords go into my Twitter bios.
 Also, by naming the city instead of something like “everywhere” or “planet Earth” I was able to be found for someone looking for WordPress folks in the Seattle area.

 Following the Twitter model and using what I learned from LinkedIn guru Lewis Howes, I’ve packed my profile title with keywords.
 There isn’t much space, but you can do it.
 Before taking some of Lewis’ training, I used something generic like Sr. Technical Writer.
 I don’t even recall at this point.
-My profile title as of today is: “Award-winning writer; noted blogger & designer.
-Consultant: Content Production, Content Management, WordPress, Social.”
+I expanded the description to include multiple keywords.
 People definitely run searches in LinkedIn.
 Take advantage of descriptors in your profile title.

 To see more examples, look up some well-known individuals in LinkedIn and see the types of terms they use in their profile title.
 How can you change yours to make it more appealing and searchable?